-Soursop (Annona muricata) has its place amongst a unique plant family, Annonaceae, whose members include the cherimoya, custard apple and sugar apple or pinha.
+Soursop (Annona muricata) has its place amongst a unique plant family, Annonaceae, whose members include the cherimoya, custard apple and sugar apple, or pinha.
 Soursop trees bear strange-looking fruit and are native to tropical regions of the Americas.
-But, what is soursop and how do you grow this tree?
+But, what is soursop and how do you grow this exotic tree?

 What is Soursop?

 The fruit of the soursop tree has a spiny outer skin with a soft, heavily seed-laden pulped interior.
 Each of these cauliflorous fruit may attain over a foot in length and, when ripe, the soft pulp is used in ice creams and sherbets.
 In fact, this small evergreen tree produces the largest fruit in the Annonaceae family.
 Reportedly, the fruit may weigh up to 15 pounds (although the Guinness Book of World Records lists the largest as 8.14 pounds) and is often a lopsided heart shape.

 The white segments of the soursop fruit are primarily seedless, although a few seeds are present.
 The seeds and bark are toxic and contain poisonous alkaloids such as anonaine, muricine, and hydrocyanic acid.

 Soursop is known by a plethora of different names depending on its country of cultivation.
 The name, soursop is derived from the Dutch zuurzak which means “sour sack.”